csc-training/hip-programming/docs/02-kernels.md

 ::: incremental
 - HIP supports both AMD and NVIDIA GPUs
-- HIP consists of an API and a "kernel language"
+- HIP consists of an API and a kernel language
     - API controls the larger context
     - kernel language for single thread point of view GPU code
-- Kernels execute over a grid of (blocks of) threads
+- kernels execute over a grid of (blocks of) threads
-    - Each block is executed in wavefronts of 64 (AMD) or 32 (NVIDIA) threads
+    - each block is executed in wavefronts of 64 (AMD) or 32 (NVIDIA) threads
-- Kernels need to be declared `__global__` and `void` and are launched with special syntax
+- kernels need to be declared `__global__` and `void` and are launched with special syntax
 :::